Back to the blog

 Analysis:

-• Why It Works: The Evans Gambit sets up fast piece activity.
-Anderssen brings his pieces in with tempo, sacrifices both rooks, and ends with a bishop checkmate.
+Why It Works: The Evans Gambit develops fast piece play.
+Anderssen moves his pieces with tempo, sacrifices both rooks and finishes with a bishop checkmate.

-• Gambits don’t just aim for quick wins; they can lead to deeply creative combinations.
+Gambits aren’t simply pursuing a quick win; they can also give rise to deeply creative combinations.

 London, 1858

-Morphy was a devastating attacker and used the Evans Gambit as a weapon of choice.
+Morphy was a brutal attacker and played the Evans Gambit a lot.

 Moves: